clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

           Figure 11: VMware ESXi - Navigator > Virtual Machines > Power on VM

 #.
-Follow the :ref:`install-on-target` guide to complete the installation of
+Follow the :ref:`install-on-target-start` guide to complete the installation of
     |CL|.
 #.
 After the installation is complete, follow the |CL| instruction to reboot it.
     This will restart the installer again.